uhuohuy/GazPNE/README.md

 ### Training data perparation
 Several important data need to be prepared before generating the positive and negative examples.
 All data should be put in the ![data](data) folder.

 **OSM data**: We first collect positive examples from OpenStreetMap.
 Specifically, two boundary boxes are chosen to extract the OSM items via OSMNames (https://osmnames.org/download/), and  they are [-104.79, 29.57, -74.5, 40.31] and [73.59, 8.58, 82.76, 20.47], covering the south US and sount India, respectively, as shown in the figure below.
 The extracted data are saved in usl.tsv and chennai.tsv, respectively.
-Since we extracted osm data from the two areas, the trained model is now applicable in the two areas.
-We will extend the model by extracting the osm data in the whole US and India areas in the future.
 <p float="left">
   <img src="figure/us.jpg" width="400" />
   <img src="figure/chennai.jpg" width="400" />